Safeguarding Children Statement & Policy

 Click here for the KS2 Home School Internet User Agreement

-Our E-Safety Policy is available by clicking here.
+Our Online Safety Policy is available by clicking here.

 Here are some useful websites for parents to find out about e-safety issues.

 ELSA stands for Emotional Literacy Support Assistance and is a programme we run at our school to support the teaching of emotional literacy or emotional intelligence.
 Mrs Edenbrow, a trained ELSA assistant, delivers a series of activities to small groups of children who we feel would benefit from learning strategies to help them become more resilient.